ardnew/gosh/cmd/goshfun/README.md

 - Slice/array `[]` of: primitive or pointer to primitive
 - Variable list `...` of: primitive or pointer to primitive

-With these limitations, the following functions are automatically included based on the default package selections (`strings`, `math`, `math/bits`, and `path/filepath`), and have the indicated shell command prototype/signature.
-Many more functions from the Go standard library are supported, but must be explicitly requested via the `-pkg` flag to `goshfun`.
+With these limitations, the following functions are automatically included based on the default package selections (`strings`, `math`, `math/bits`, `path/filepath`, and `regexp`), and have the indicated shell command prototype/signature.
+Many more functions from the Go standard library are supported, but must be explicitly requested via the `-p` flag to `goshfun`.

 ```
         package math: